 Keep your hex tool clear off the frame to aviod scraping the anotizing or place a protective cloth between the frame and tool while tightening.

-The serial number on your reel is laser engraved into the underside of your reel foot.
+The serial number on reels made prior to 2014 is laser engraved into the underside of your reel foot.
 When on the rod, the reel seat will entirely cover the serial number.
 Newer reels have the serial number engraved on the back of the reel foot.